 Master of Education Degree

-In 2015 Sunbridge entered into a partnership with The State University of New York (SUNY) Empire State College.
+Sunbridge’s partnership with The State University of New York (SUNY) Empire State College was established in 2015.
 This partnership enables Sunbridge teacher education program students and graduates to apply their Sunbridge education toward earning a fully-accredited Master of Education degree (MEd) with self-designed concentration in Waldorf Education, conferred by SUNY Empire State.
 All Sunbridge Institute and Sunbridge College Early Childhood and Elementary Teacher Education program students and graduates who hold a bachelor’s degree from a regionally-accredited institution are eligible to apply to this master’s program.

 A division of The State University of New York, Empire State College is fully accredited by the Middle States Commission on Higher Education.
 SUNY Empire State College was founded as a degree-granting institution in 1971 expressly to meet the needs of adult learners.
 Students are accepted regardless of whether or not they live in New York State.

-The SUNY Empire MEd program is made up of a total of ten courses (30 credits)*.
+The SUNY Empire MEd (Master of Education in Curriculum and Instruction) program is made up of a total of ten courses (30 credits).
+(Note: Prior to spring 2020, the program was comprised of 36 credits.)
 Four of these courses (12 credits) are electives reflecting the individual focus of your degree.
 To receive credit for these four courses and fulfill the SUNY Empire requirement for a self-designed concentration in Waldorf Education, SUNY Empire will require you to successfully complete a Sunbridge Early Childhood or Elementary Teacher Education program and explain and document your academic learning at Sunbridge in the form of an individualized Prior Learning Assessment (iPLA).
 You will receive assistance as needed through your SUNY Empire advisor and Sunbridge faculty in creating your iPLA.

 The remaining six courses (18 credits) are fulfilled through SUNY Empire coursework: four of these courses constitute core requirements for the MEd degree and the other two courses comprise the research/design and execution of your final capstone project.
 These six SUNY Empire courses are conducted fully online.